cb-technologists/blog/content/posts/cjd-casc.md

 ## Configuring with Jenkins Configuration-as-Code Plugin

-With the YAML for the required CJD Kubernetes resources laid out, we'll now go into the code handling the configuration of the master .
-While detailing the StatefulSet above, we mentioned that a custom Docker image is used for the CJD container.
-The Dockerfile for this image can be found below:
+With the YAML for the required CJD Kubernetes resources laid out, we'll now go into the code handling the configuration of the master.
+While detailing the `StatefulSet` above, we mentioned that a custom Docker image is used for the CJD container.
+The `Dockerfile` for this image can be found below:

 ```Dockerfile
 FROM cloudbees/cloudbees-jenkins-distribution:2.164.3.2